guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 I put down on this notebook my year journey.
 Every month, every single day, all my notes, to do lists and reminders, all in one place, this is a kind of freedom that any app gave me.

-Don’t stick to the stereotype that programmers should consume all possible technology.
+Don’t stick with the stereotype that programmers should consume every possible technology that there is.

 I hope this experience I shared at least make you reflect.